JPM205/BLACKJACK/README.md

 # BLACKJACK
 This C++ program simulates a simplified version of the classic casino card game, Blackjack.
+Developed by Jesse Martinez, this console-based application allows users to play Blackjack against a computerized dealer.
+The program incorporates fundamental Blackjack rules, including card dealing, player decisions (hit or stand), and determining the winner based on hand values.
+It also includes a basic heuristic to estimate winning probabilities for the player.